jmsvaz/almagesto/readme.markdown

 Just add the units to the _uses_ clause.

-If you want to use the Lazarus IDE [laz], you may install a Lazarus package, located at the _lpk_ dir.
+If you want to use the Lazarus IDE, you may install a Lazarus package, located at the _lpk_ dir.

 # ALMAGESTO LICENSE #